tensorflow/community/rfcs/20230720-unbound-saved-model.md

 #### MLIR: TFG Dialect

 One of the options that was heavily considered was converting the `GraphDef` to a non-proto representation.
 TFG is an MLIR dialect that has exact roundtrip conversions to/from `GraphDef`, and is fairly mature.
 The issue here is that the MLIR Bytecode format is not yet mature enough for `SavedModel` - close teams (Foundations and DNA) will be investigating this format for the cross-framework serving use case.
-Eventually `SavedModel` should integrate with MLA and be able to load functions defined using MLIR, but we are close to this stage yet.

 ### Performance Implications